ebabiche/SwiftKeyCapstoneProject/README.md

 This report will outline the exploratory analysis of the dataset and the current plans for implementing the text prediction algorithm.

 # Problem & Solution
-Typing takes very long time and espetialy in spartphones.
-Prefered way is to have suggestion system on when start typing word or phrase (simillar to Google and Swiftkey keyboard on Android devices)
+Typing takes very long time and espetialy while using spartphones.
+Prefered way is to have suggestion system (autocomplete) on when start typing word or phrase (simillar to Google and Swiftkey keyboard on Android devices)
 This tool will improved typing speed, pelling and accuracy of writing text on computer or mobile.

 # Description of Data